-- BC-2.7.9 For the purposes of BC-2.7.8, a non-market price transaction is one where the price paid by the investment firm licensee, or its client, differs from the prevailing market price.
-With respect to transactions in financial instruments traded on the Bahrain Stock Exchange, licensees are reminded that in Bahrain the law prohibits off-market transactions. - BC-2.7.10 For the purposes of BC-2.7.8, examples of improper purposes for transactions - (a) the perpetration of a fraud; - the disguising or concealment of the nature of a transaction or of profits, (b) losses or cash flows; - (c) transactions which amount to market abuse; - (d) high-risk transactions under the Anti Money Laundering Regulations; and - "window dressing", in particular around the year end, to disguise the true financial position of the person concerned.
+BC-2.7.9 For the purposes of Paragraph BC-2.7.8, a non-market price transaction is one where the price paid by the investment firm licensee, or its client, differs from the prevailing market price.
+With respect to transactions in financial instruments traded on the Bahrain Stock Exchange, licensees are reminded that in Bahrain the law prohibits off-market transactions.

+BC-2.7.10 For the purposes of Paragraph BC-2.7.8, examples of improper purposes for transactions include:

+- (a) The perpetration of a fraud; - (b) The disguising or concealment of the nature of a transaction or of profits, losses or cash flows; - (c) Transactions which amount to market abuse; - (d) High-risk transactions under the Anti Money Laundering Regulations; and - (e) "Window dressing", in particular around the year end, to disguise the true financial position of the person concerned.